 The capacity output figures on an air conditioner label will let you know the amount of cooling and heating the model can produce.
 These are the figures you should check are of similar value when comparing star ratings.
 See size matters for information about the importance of choosing the right sized product.

-The power input shows you how much power is required to produce the heat or cooling shown in the capacity output box.
-If two products have the same star rating and same capacity output you can see which product is more efficient by choosing the one with the lower power input.
+The power input on the old label shows you how much power is required to produce the heat or cooling shown in the capacity output box.
+On the old label if two products have the same star rating and same capacity output you can see which product is more efficient by choosing the one with the lower power input.
+On the Zoned Energy Rating Label if two products have the same capacity output you can see which product is more efficient by comparing the star ratings for the same climate zones or by comparing the total energy consumption figure for the same climate zones.

 When considering purchasing a new air conditioner, the most important initial step is to ensure you select a suitably sized unit.
 Unlike other products such as televisions, where the size of the product is obvious, air conditioners typically look similar despite having wide ranges of heating and/or cooling capacities.
 Sizing for air conditioners is provided as a kilowatt (kW) capacity output figure (not to be confused with the power input, which is the amount of power required to produce the listed cooling and/or heating output) and you can find this on the energy rating label, as well as on the manufacturer’s product literature.